Ralph Northam: Utility assistance

 In September 2020, Northam asked the State Corporation Commission to extend its moratorium on utility cutoffs, which had first been implemented in March.
 The commission agreed to extend the moratorium until October 5.
 Northam then asked for a further extension in October, which the commission denied.
 On November 18, Northam reimplemented the moratorium through an amendment to the state budget.
 Although when implemented by the commission, the moratorium had applied only to private utility companies, the version implemented through the state budget applied to all utilities, including those operated by local and regional governments.
 The state government was able to grant exemptions from this moratorium to utilities that were at risk of insolvency.
 Under reforms introduced through the state budget, customers who are unable to pay their utility bills for more thirty days during the pandemic are ensured access to payment plans.

 The moratorium expired in August 2021.
 That same month, Northam and the Virginia legislature implemented a new moratorium protecting financially vulnerable residential customers of the state's largest utility provider, Dominion Energy.
-This moratorium will continue until March 2022.
-For residential customers of the state's other utility providers, funds from the American Rescue Plan Act have been made available to assist those who have been unable to pay their bills for over sixty days.
-The requirement that utility customers be offered payment plans has also remained in effect.
+This moratorium continued until March 2022.
+For residential customers of the state's other utility providers, funds from the American Rescue Plan Act were made available to assist those who were unable to pay their bills for over sixty days.
+The requirement that utility customers be offered payment plans also remained in effect.